 The Liangtongshu includes ten chapters, the first five of which include thoughts on the Daoist philosopher Laozi, the other five deliberations about Confucius.
 The first part is seen as a kind of inner contemplation, while the part on Confucius deals with social and political matters.
 The title is an imitation of Wu Jun's 吳筠 Liangtongshu from the Jin period 晉 (265-420) that is today lost.
 The Liangtongshu is a text of a valuable literary quality and provides an interesting insight into Daoist and Confucian thought during the Tang period.

-It is included in the collectanea Guang miji congkan 廣秘笈叢刊, Ershierzi 二十二子, Tianyige congshu 天一閣叢書, Shuofu 說郛 and Siku quanshu 四庫全書, as well as in the collection Luo Zhaojian ji 羅昭諫集 that was compiled by the Qing period 清 (1644-1911) scholar Zhang Zan 張瓚.
+It is included in the series Guang miji congkan 廣秘笈叢刊, Ershierzi 二十二子, Tianyige congshu 天一閣叢書, Shuofu 說郛 and Siku quanshu 四庫全書, as well as in the collection Luo Zhaojian ji 羅昭諫集 that was compiled during the Qing period 清 (1644-1911) by Zhang Zan 張瓚.